aleph2c/learning_xslt_with_python/README.md

 ### Understanding XSLT's Default Behavior (And Why It's So Confusing)

-**Only reference this once you have played with XSLT long enough that have have the basics and you are feeling confused.**

 The most confusing part of XSLT for newcomers is its set of invisible, built-in template rules.
 The best way to understand them is to compare XSLT to CSS.